Vedansh635/Python-Library-Project/README.md

 This repository contains a simple implementation of a Library Management System in Python.
 The system allows users to add books to the library, view the library's contents, and check the number of books in the library.

 # Features
-- Book Addition: Users can add one or multiple books to the library using the `appendb` method.
+- Book Addition: Users can add one or multiple books to the library using the `appendb` method.<br>
--Library Viewing: Users can view the library's contents using the `getlib` method.
+-Library Viewing: Users can view the library's contents using the `getlib` method.<br>
--Book Count: Users can check the number of books in the library using the `numberofbooks` method.
+-Book Count: Users can check the number of books in the library using the `numberofbooks` method.<br>

 # How to Use
 1. Create an instance of the `Library` class.